motm-therapy/website/docs/services.md

 # Eligibility

+## Age

 We see anyone _**ages 13 and up**_.

+## Other Demographics

 We see clients regardless of race, sexual orientation, gender identity, religion, or political leanings.